 When two people reach the floor on trikonasana, they might feel restriction, but they don’t necessarily feel it in the same way.
 When you feel a deep stretch and you start to feel a bit of pain because your muscles are not that flexible to move you further, you might actually have found a tension restriction.
 If in the other hand the restriction feels like you just hit a wall and if you try to move beyond it, the pain you feel is not pain of muscles stretching but of muscles being pinched or two solid things colliding with each other, then you are experimenting compression, usually that means bone on bone action.

 No matter how many years of practice we have under our belts we are always going to hit compression, there will be a time when we are so flexible that what is restricting our ability to stretch deeper is our compression point, some of us will hit that spot sooner rather than later.
 As a student, your practice will change tremendously once you learn to identify your points of compression.
 As a teacher you will become a life saviour for your students when you teach them about tension and compression.

-The shape of our bones predispose us to succeed or to fail at attempting to perform an asana just as we see our favourite yogi do it.
+The shape of our bones predisposes us to succeed or to fail at attempting to perform an asana just as we see our favorite yogi do it.
 One example of this is our femur.
 The angle of the neck of the femur can make a difference in the way we move our legs and open up our hips.
 Because of that little factor one person with years of practice can perform over-splits and a different person with the same amount of years of practice will never be able to do it.
 In that case, her or his bones will hit before they can move their leg upward.
 So you see, people might look the same from the outside but on the inside is a completely different world.

 There are two other factors that we are going to briefly discuss in this essay, that impact our practice as well, we are talking about proportion and orientation.
 Proportion refers to the length of your body parts in relation to one another.
 Orientation refers to the way our body parts are oriented to one another.